Aalto-Electric-Drives/motulator/docs/_sources/control/current_ctrl.rst

     \boldsymbol{u}_\mathrm{s,ref}(k) &= \boldsymbol{k}_\mathrm{t}\left[\boldsymbol{\psi}_{\mathrm{ref}}(k) - \hat{\boldsymbol{\psi}}(k)\right] + \hat{\boldsymbol{v}}_\mathrm{s} \\
      \bar{\boldsymbol{u}}_\mathrm{s,ref}(k) &= \mathrm{sat}\left[\boldsymbol{u}_\mathrm{s,ref}(k)\right]

 where :math:`T_\mathrm{s}` is the sampling period and :math:`k` is the discrete-time index.
 Depending on the machine type, either :eq:`flux_mapping_im` or :eq:`flux_mapping_sm` is used to map the stator current to the flux linkage.
-This discrete-time algorithm corresponds to the implementation in the :class:`motulator.drive.control.sm.CurrentCtrl` class.
+This discrete-time algorithm corresponds to the implementation in the :class:`motulator.drive.control.sm.CurrentController` class.
 The default gain selection corresponds to the complex-vector gains in :eq:`complex_vector_gains_flux`.

 .. rubric:: References